How do I get an allotment and how long do I have to wait?

 There was a time when there were a lot of vacant allotments in the Ashford area.
 Those days are long gone.
 There are often many people on the waiting list for an allotment, however, some sites have more plots than others, so by choosing a site which is under less pressure (even though it might be further from where you live) you may be able to get an allotment quicker.
 Got to the Ashford Borough Council website to join the waiting list.

 However, plots do come up more quickly than you might fear.
 Why is that?

 First, some people try it for a bit then give up quite quickly, while others drop off the waiting list or change their minds when a plot is offered.
 This speeds things up.

-Allotment rent is paid in advance, by the year, paid at the end of September.
+Allotment rent is paid in advance each Autumn.
 You pay by area.
-Pensioners and those on mean-tested benefit get a concessionary rate on the first 5 rod (the standard amaount rented out these days to beginners) but pay full price for any land over and above this.
+Pensioners and those on means-tested benefit get a concessionary rate on the first 5 rod (the standard amount rented out these days to beginners) but pay full price for any land over and above this.